 With former members such as the late Randy Rhoads and star bassist Rudy Sarzo, Quiet Riot was the first metal band with a song in Billboard’s top five, a cover of Slade’s “Cum on Feel the Noize,” while their 1983 LP Metal Health was the first metal album to top the charts at number one.
 Having last performed in 2007, founding drummer Frankie Banali reunited a latter-day version of the band this year, along with fellow former Rioters Chuck Wright (bass) and Alex Grossi (guitar).

-Huff and bassist-singer John Osmon left OU812 in 2010, though both still occasionally play with Deeper Purple.
-“We only do it a few times a year,” says Osmon, who doesn’t anticipate any scheduling conflicts.
+Huff and bassist-singer John Osmon left OU812 in 2010, though both still occasionally played with Deeper Purple.
+“We only do it a few times a year,” said Osmon, who didn’t anticipate any scheduling conflicts.
 “Right now, even with Quiet Riot, they’re not out on tour yet.”

-Regarding Huff’s new gig, Osmon says, “They announced it a couple of weeks ago, but he’s been working with them for a while....
-Even when they had Kevin DuBrow...they were kind of playing smaller venues.
+Regarding Huff’s new gig, Osmon said, “They announced it a couple of weeks ago, but he’s been working with them for a while...even when they had Kevin DuBrow, they were kind of playing smaller venues.
 I don’t know how cool it’s gonna end up.
 But, you know, at least he’ll be able to say that he sang with Quiet Riot.”

 A documentary about Huff joining the band was being filmed when Quiet Riot appeared at the Ramona Mainstage on Friday, January 28, 2011, planned for release the following year.
-A YouTube trailer for Well Now You’re Here There’s No Way Back features Lita Ford, Rudy Sarzo, Eddie Trunk, Alice Cooper, Steven Adler, and Glenn Hughes.
+A YouTube trailer for Well Now You’re Here There’s No Way Back featured Lita Ford, Rudy Sarzo, Eddie Trunk, Alice Cooper, Steven Adler, and Glenn Hughes.
 The film was written, produced, and directed by Regina Russell.